 Even if Search Console does not identify any issues, it's still possible that your site has security issues detected by the our systems.
 Check with your webmaster or web hosting provider to see if they can identify the problem.
 You may also want to visit stopbadware.org for more information.

-What happens with containers that continue to point to sites containing malware?
+What happens with containers that continue to point to sites that contain malware?

-Tags containing malware will be disabled and will not run.
+Tags that contain malware will be disabled and will not run.
 If a problematic tag is re-enabled, then there is a risk of being locked out of your Google Tag Manager account.
 Account owners will be notified via email if a lockout occurs.

 Does Google have any programs to detect and remove malware?

-Although Google doesn't provide programs to remove malware, we do offer Google Safe Browsing for both Chrome and Firefox users.
+Although Google doesn't provide programs to remove malware, Google does offer Safe Browsing.
 Safe Browsing is a service provided by Google that enables applications to check URLs against Google's constantly updated lists of suspected phishing and malware pages.
-Additionally, we've listed some well-known external programs below.
-Google has no connection with these companies and can't comment on their effectiveness, but we recommend always using the latest version of any such programs.
-Also keep in mind that these programs might not be available in all languages or locations.
+Additional 3rd party solutions that may be helpful are listed below:

-If these programs don't resolve the problem, you might want to try an advanced troubleshooting program such as HijackThis.
+If these programs don't resolve the problem, try an advanced troubleshooting program such as HijackThis.